 Rehearsals are on Wednesday nights from 6:30 pm to 9:00 pm in Bush Memorial Hall on the Russell Sage College campus in Troy.

-Rehearsals for the Spring 2017 season start on Wednesday, January 25 at 6:30 pm in Bush Memorial Center.
+Rehearsals for the Spring 2017 season started on January 25.

 Frequently Asked Questions